jonas-frei/AMRS-exercises/README.md

     `git remote set-url origin your/new/repo/url/YOUR_PROJECT_NAME.git`

-    Change the remote address in the config.sh.in to your new address.
+    Change the remote address in the config.sh.in to your new address and the version to master.

 6. Alternatively delete the .git folder (**do NOT do this if you did step 3!**):